Everyone knows the relief that comes with a negative test result, and those same people can imagine the fear and dread that come with a positive one.

 Repeat testing

-When getting an inconclusive result, subsequent tests must be conducted using the right procedures and methods.
-Patients undergoing testing should follow clinical guidance, especially when collecting samples after the appropriate incubation period.
+When getting an inconclusive result, subsequent tests must be conducted using the different procedures and methods.
+Patients undergoing testing should follow any clinical guidance given in this respect.

 Consider the clinical context